ehsansade/Sentiment-Analysis/README.md

-Opinion Minging and Sentiment Analysis
+Opinion Mining and Sentiment Analysis
 ==================

 The goal of this project was to find out about early market reaction to iphone X which has been announced on Spetember 12, 2017.
 This was achieved by mining and analyzing people opinions on a relevent website (https://techcrunch.com/2017/09/13/i-dont-want-the-new-iphone-x-and-i-cant-be-alone/).